jord-goldberg/Project-1---To-Do-List/README.md

 - **Delete items from a to-do list**
 - **Remove an entire to-do list**
 - Shows an error message if invalid input is given

+---

+#### Bugs

+- When changing the color of a list (by clicking the list title in the second activity), the color change doesn't register after going back to the home activity until the floating action button is pressed.